 For in-depth explanations of spectroscope operation and research techniques and advanced spectroscope instructions, read Don Clark’s article on the spectroscope.

-When your spectroscope arrives, point it towards a window or bright light.
-You should see a rectangular shaped rainbow spectrum, like the picture above.
-If not, make sure you are looking through the right end.
+Take your new spectroscope, point it towards a window or bright light, and look through the eyepiece.
+You should see a rectangular shaped rainbow spectrum, like the picture below.
+(Make sure you’re looking through the correct end).

-If you have an IGS Advanced spectroscope, you should also see a calibrated scale.
-If it is not immediately visible, try moving your head slightly to either side.
+If you have an advanced spectroscope, you should also see a scale.
+If it’s not immediately visible, try moving your head slightly to either side.
 Find the scale adjustment and turn it.
-You will see the scale move from side to side as you turn the adjustment.
+You will see the scale move from side to side.

-The next step is to adjust the amount of light entering the spectroscope.
-Slowly turn the adjustable slit back and forth to each extreme.
-Watch the spectrum as you do this.
-As you adjust the light opening, the absorption lines will come into view and then fade out.
-You want to adjust the light so the absorption lines have maximum visibility.
+Next, adjust the amount of light entering the spectroscope.
+Slowly turn the light opening.
+Watch the spectrum through the eyepiece as you do this.
+As you adjust the light opening, the absorption lines (dark lines on the spectrum) will come into view.
+Try different settings until the absorption lines are most clearly visible.

-Once you have the absorption lines highlighted, you need to focus the spectroscope.
-Do this by sliding the tube in and out.
-You will notice that the lines do not come clear all at once.
+Once you find the absorption lines, focus the spectroscope.
+Depending on your model, you can do this by sliding a tube in and out or by turning a ring.
+You will notice that the absorption lines don’t become clear all at once.
 When one end of the spectrum is in focus, the other end will be slightly fuzzy.
-It sometimes takes more than one focusing to see all the significant lines.
+You may need to readjust the focus to see all the significant absorption lines.